lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/review-tasks.md

 4. you don’t need `Object.assign` in const `interviewParams = Object.assign(scheduleOptions,{job: application.job, application: application,jobSeeker: application.jobSeeker})`. the following also works:
 `const interviewParams = {...scheduleOptions, job: application.job, application: application,jobSeeker: application.jobSeeker}`

-5. in your index.js, while defining your routes, you should use root url’s — instead of app.use(EmployerRoutes);, write `app.use('/employer', EmployerRoutes);` so that you don’t have to repeat /employer in all your routes in routes/employer.js
+5. :white_check_mark: in your index.js, while defining your routes, you should use root url’s — instead of app.use(EmployerRoutes);, write `app.use('/employer', EmployerRoutes);` so that you don’t have to repeat /employer in all your routes in routes/employer.js

 6. the complex endpoints should also be in your routes file.